Films and Exhibits

 The American Revolution timeline, bordering a 22,000-square-foot space where permanent gallery exhibits will open in late 2016, provides a visual journey from the 13 British colonies in the 1750s to westward expansion of the new United States in the 1790s.

 Special visitor participatory experiences are offered near the timeline, in nearby classrooms and on an outdoor event lawn.
-Period topics include military tactics, nationalities represented at the Siege of Yorktown, espionage, choosing sides during the Revolution, enlistment in the Continental Army, and military medicine.
+Periodic topics include military tactics, nationalities represented at the Siege of Yorktown, espionage, choosing sides during the Revolution, enlistment in the Continental Army, and military medicine.